Darrow8/CS-4-Class/README.md

 For anyone seeing this online, this is my personal repo for my CS 4 class at Lakeside.
 Feel free to look around, but please don't edit stuff.

 Everything should be in http://www.2122.lakeside-cs.org/DarrowHartman/<file-name>, unless Miss.
 O'Neal has removed it.

+# Setting up file (Automatic)

+(only works on mac)
+Setup file by: `chmod 700 init-project`
+And then: `./init-project`

-# Setting up file
+# Setting up file (Manual)

 1. Make a new file in repo
 2. Run `touch runflask.bat`